-Use your plant hardiness zone information and your local conditions when you purchase new plants to ensure they will survive.
-Beware of Imported plants that have the US hardiness zone information on the tags.
+Beware of imported plants that have the US hardiness zone information on the tags.
 This is not equivalent to Canadian hardiness zones.
+As a general rule of thumb gardeners can simply add one zone to the designated USDA zone.
+For example, USDA zone 4 is roughly comparable to zone 5 in Canada.
 Buying locally and asking questions at your local garden centre will help alleviate this confusion.